 Compressed hemp fiber boards used as exterior sheathing, interior wall panels, or continuous insulation.
 Similar application to rigid foam boards but non-toxic.

 R-value measures thermal resistance — how well a material resists heat flow.
 Higher R-value = better insulation.
 But R-value alone doesn't tell the full performance story, especially for hemp insulation.
+For a deeper dive, read our Hempcrete R-Value Guide.

 | Product | R-Value/Inch | 12" Wall Total |